Pre-Booking Insights for Visitor AttractionsBy Jon Young

 - Provides attractions with visitor contact details for pre and post-visit communication.
 In the short term attractions can build excitement and raise awareness of parts of the site that are typically missed.

-- A wealth of data on visitor origins for attractions.
+- Provides a wealth of data on visitor origins for attractions.

 2. ‘No shows’ and ‘yes-shows’